 The Uniform Holidays Act of 1968 changed the date of the holiday to the last Monday in May.
 Veterans Day was originally scheduled to fall on a Monday, but it was moved back to its original date of November 11 in 1978.

-Every year on the last Monday in May, businesses across the country close their doors, the USPS suspends mail delivery, and flags are raised in honors of Memorial Day.
+Every year on the last Monday in May, businesses across the country close their doors, the USPS suspends mail delivery, and flags are raised in honors of Labor Day.

-Most Americans are aware that Memorial Day is a day set aside to honors those who have died while serving their country, but they are unaware of how the holiday came to be.
-In this post, we’ll go over the history of Memorial Day and how it has evolved since then.
+Most Americans are aware that Labor Day is a day set aside to honors those who have died while serving their country, but they are unaware of how the holiday came to be.
+In this post, we’ll go over the history of Labor Day and how it has evolved since then.

-- Memorial Day Clipart – photos & Wishing Greeetings
+- Labor Day Clipart – photos & Wishing Greeetings

-- Memorial Day Pictures 2022 – Free Download
+- Labor Day Pictures 2022 – Free Download

-- Memorial Day Parade 2022 – Near Me and Festival
+- Labor Day Parade 2022 – Near Me and Festival

 The Legend of the Origin